-Within the scope of this blog post, we're going to show you how ShareGate Apricot's "Group categorization" feature can help you identify your valuable content at the level of each container/team.
+Within the scope of this blog post, we’re going to show you how ShareGate’s “Group categorization” and “Group sensitivity” features can help you classify and protect sensitive content at the level of each container/team.

 Looking for tips on how to define an effective data classification scheme for your organization?
 We spoke to Microsoft MVP Marc D Anderson about best practices, tips, and tricks to help you get started.

 Know why users create new teams